instant-labs/instant-bandit/pages/docs/setup/with-nextjs.md

 - the `defer` flag, in case the component should perform its own variant selection client-side

 > **Note:** The SSR helper sets `defer` to `true` if the sessions or metrics backends are unavailable.
-> This forces client-side rendering in the case what SSR can't be fulfilled.
+> This forces client-side rendering in the case where SSR can't be fulfilled.

 Be sure to pass the props to `InstantBandit`:
 ```tsx